ulff/phpcon-demo/README.md

 This command fills event storage and projection storage with some sample data.
-Command looks similar to the one avaiable with *DoctrineFixturesBundle* but operates on PHPers Demo use cases.
+Command looks similar to the one avaiable with *DoctrineFixturesBundle* but operates on PHPCon Demo use cases.

 ### Cleaning projection